20 Beautiful Website Footers [Examples & Snippets]

 This footer example shows a less common structure.

-It’s made of 3 columns and one of them with 2 rows on it.
+It’s made of three columns, one of which has two rows.
 It also contains a contact form that can be super handy for some use cases.

 Warning: this footer is NOT responsive.